-Last week, on a cold windy morning, my husband wasn’t feeling great and asked me to make him a shake to make his sore throat and emerging cold feel better.
+Last week, on a cold windy morning, Steve wasn’t feeling great and asked me to make him a shake to make his sore throat and emerging cold feel better.
 Now, I’ve done this many times before so I started pulling out the cold and flu healing ingredients from the cabinets and refrigerator.

 All of a sudden it was like a lightbulb went off and poof… the best idea ever!

 It’ cold outside.
 He’s cold inside.
 He needs something warm and comforting.
 I’m going to make a hot shake!
 And I started putting the ingredients into a pot on the stove before I put them into the blender.
 When the new creation was done, I tasted it and it was incredibly delicious, but too thick for a shake in a glass.
 It ended up being a warm smoothie bowl, and it’s the best breakfast ever!

 It tastes like hot chocolate in the consistency of a smooth and creamy chocolate mousse.
 Yum.
 And it’s got a kick of ginger and the sweetness of bananas.
 This Hot Chocolate Smoothie Bowl is truly amazing.
 You have to try this!

 He felt better, but I made this yummy bowl 3 mornings in a row, and I rarely make the same thing more than once… but this is that good!

 My favorite summer smoothie bowl is my Cherry Berry Smoothie Bowl, so if you want something cold try this one too!

 Look at some of the amazing things in this healing smoothie bowl: